Mamir21/Login-Page/README.md

 # Login Page

 This is a web application that provides a login page for users to authenticate.
-It's a small project to showcase basic web development skills, including HTML, CSS, JavaScript, ejs, and connecting to a MongoDB database.
+It's a small project to showcase basic web development skills, including HTML, CSS, JavaScript, and connecting to a MongoDB database.

 ## Usage